Skip to main content

 • Triggering CI jobs through Git branch merges

 At Copado, the most common use case for CI Jobs is automatically deploying changes from a Git branch to a Salesforce org through the use of a webhook.
 As opposed to previous methods listed, this CI Job is not triggered on a regular schedule, but by an action.
-As shown below, a Git branch is specified as the source, with it's corresponding Salesforce environment listed as the target, and the option to "tigger by git commit to branch" having been selected.
+As shown below, a Git branch is specified as the source, with its corresponding Salesforce environment listed as the target, and the option to "trigger by git commit to branch" having been selected.

 With this option selected, and after setting up a webhook within you repository, a Deployment from Essentials+ to Git will create a feature branch that can then be utilized as part of a pull request.
 This pull request can then be completed as desired, ultimately merging the changes into the target branch and triggering the webhook that was created.
-Once triggered, the CI Job will initiate momentarily and deploy the changes made since the last successful build from Git to the Salesforce environment selected.
-Additionally, with a Git repository as the source of a CI Job, a rollback is available for completed deployments to revert any changes that were unintended.
+Once triggered, the CI Job will initiate momentarily and, based on the selected Git Source behavior, run the CI Job as specified.
+Most often, the option selected is to "deploy files committed since the last successful build", which will ultimately deploy everything waiting in the build queue within Git for that branch.

 Trigger CI Jobs Using the Rest API: